 ---|---|---|

 July | Cohort meets for the first time during the Summer Leadership Institute.
-Focus is on setting norms for engagement, building trust, and identifying goals.
-Members can sign up for an LI module on July 2-3 | Full day July 4 (Toronto, ON) |
+Focus is on setting norms for engagement, building trust, and beginning to explore each participant’s own leadership vision. | July 3-4 |

-August | Resources and exercises to help cohort members understand their own strengths and values, clarify their motivations to seek the Head’s role, and plan for their journey ahead. | Up to each participant (self-paced exercises) |
+August | Resources and exercises to help participants understand their own strengths and values, clarify their leadership visions and motivations to seek the Head’s role, and identify two or three meaningful objectives for the journey ahead. | Up to each participant (self-paced exercises) |

-September | Facilitated group discussions, panels with human resources representatives and current Heads, and one-on-one coaching session with leadership coach to develop individual action plans | 3 hours virtually |
+September | Facilitated cohort discussions, panels with human resources representatives and current Heads, and one-on-one coaching session with leadership coach to develop individual objectives and action plans. | 3 hours virtually |

 October | Cohort gathers in-person at the Heads & Chairs conference.
-Specialized program to meet with search firm consultants, Board chairs, and join some keynotes at the conference | Half day October 15 Full day October 16 (Vancouver, BC) 1.5 hours virtually |
+Specialized program to meet with search firm consultants, Board chairs, and join some keynotes at the conference | 1.5 hours virtually Half day October 27 Full day October 28 (Halifax, NS) |

 November | Action plan execution feedback, panel with recruitment and other professionals emerging from the cohort needs, as well as one-on-one coaching session with leadership coach on action plan next steps. | 3 hours virtually |